libdns/nfsn/README.md

    'Manage API Key'.
 More details on obtaining and managing API keys are available in the [NFSN FAQs](https://members.nearlyfreespeech.net/faq).

+## Caveats

+The API that backs `SetRecords` only supports `A` and `AAAA` records.
+All other record types need to be deleted and re-created in separate steps.

 ## CLI

 `cli/cli.go` contains a (bare bones) CLI driver for the package.
 To use it, put an NFSN API key in a